-Music From the Heart SUMMER CONCERT SERIES HAS BEEN POSTPONED
+Music From the Heart CONCERT SERIES resumes for a special fall edition

 - Brian Duggan, Chairperson